 Jesus said, “Take away the stone.”
 Martha, the sister of the deceased, replied, “Lord, by this time the body will have a bad smell, because he has been buried four days.”
 (John 11:39 NET)

-That is, when Jesus arrives at Bethany He finds that Lazarus has been in the grave 4 days.
+When Jesus arrives at Bethany; He finds that Lazarus has been in the grave for 4 days.
 Therefore, let us solve this mathematically:

 |The time required for Jesus to receive the message of Lazarus being ill from the messenger –||1 Day|